Milo Moiré: Mirror Box

 For the project titled Mirror Box, Moiré walked around several European cities wearing a large mirrored box which covered part of her body.
 Using a megaphone to attract attention, she would then invite strangers to place their hands inside the box, and fondle either her breasts or vulva for a 30-second period.
 The performance took place during the summer of 2016 in the cities of Düsseldorf, Amsterdam, and London.
 In Düsseldorf, Moiré performed with a mirror box covering her breasts.
 In the other two cities she used two boxes, one covering her breasts and another over her genitals.
 Moiré was arrested and fined during the London performance.
-Mirror Box pays homage to the work "Touch and Tap Cinema" by Valie Export, performed from 1968 to 1971.
+Mirror Box pays homage to the work "Tap and Touch Cinema" by Valie Export, performed from 1968 to 1971.

-Art or pornography
+Reception

 Moiré has deliberately placed herself on the interface between art and pornography with videos on her website described as "uncensored" that are available to view for a fee, and the naked performance of her works inviting the act of censorship by media outlets.
 Moiré has said that there should be no limit to art and that death is the only limit she accepts.
 She has cited Marina Abramović and Joseph Beuys as particular influences.

-Criticism

 Writing about PlopEgg in The Guardian in a piece entitled, "The artist who lays eggs with her vagina – or why performance art is so silly", Jonathan Jones commented, "And yet it's not a strong statement at all.
 It is absurd, gratuitous, trite and desperate.
 Anywhere but an art gathering, this would be regarded as a satire on modern cultural emptiness."
 Jess Denham in The Independent commented, "Not long ago there was Lady Gaga's 'vomit artist', but now Milo Moiré is making her look tame", adding, "the latest desperate effort to shock in the name of art."

 Arrests

 In 2015, Moiré was arrested by French police, and spent the night in the cells, after posing for naked "selfies" with tourists in front of the Eiffel Tower.
-The following year, she was arrested again in London for inviting members of the public to place their hands into a mirrored box around her body and caress her breasts or her vulva.

 Personal life

-Moiré lives in Düsseldorf with her partner, the photographer Peter Palm.
+Moiré is single and lives in Düsseldorf.